Convent, Louisiana

-As of the 2010 census, its population was 711, and 2018 estimates put the parish at 2174 people, 61% of whom were African American.
+As of the 2010 census, its population was 711.
 The 2018 median household income was $52,292 above the state's average.

 History

 The community was originally named Baron when first settled 1722 to 1739.
 It was the location of the St. Michael's Convent (Order of the Sacred Heart) from 1825 to 1932 and the location of Jefferson College, 1831 to 1931.

 St. Michael's Church Historic District and Jefferson College (now a Jesuit retreat center called Manresa House of Retreats), along with several historic homes in Convent, are listed on the National Register of Historic Places.

 On February 23, 2016, an extremely large wedge tornado hit the Sugar Hill RV park with two dead and several people injured.